Knowledge base

 - This type of record allows a domain name to point to a static IP address (usually a server), type A for IPv4 and AAAA for IPv6.

-- This is the method generally used to redirect your domain name to the IP address of the web server where your website is hosted.
-Moreover, this type of pointing is used automatically to link your domain name with your website if both are in the same place and in the same Infomaniak Organization.
+- This is the method generally used to redirect your domain name to the IP address of the web server on which your website is hosted.
+Moreover, this type of pointing is used automatically to link your domain name with your website if they are in the same place and in the same Infomaniak Organization.

-- You should only modify this type of record if you have a specific configuration to implement (e.g., pointing a subdomain to an external application).
+- You should only modify this type of record if you have a specific configuration to set up (for example, pointing a subdomain to an external application).

 Modify the DNS zone